LibertyDSNP/spec/README.md

 ### Release process

-1. Deployment step of the github actions workflow is triggered by tags fitting the regex:
+1. Deployment step of the GitHub actions workflow is triggered by tags fitting the regex:

    ``` bash
       ^\d{8}\.\d+